Nitin9753/makersharks/README.md

         and import the data from the suppliers.json to that collection using mongoDb compass

 ![img.png](img.png)
+# The final schema will look like this
     6. Run the backend-application in terminal by typing:
         1. ./mvnw package
         The above command will create the Supplier-Backend.jar in the target folder